LPBeaulieu/Notebook-Maker-PrintANotebook/README.md

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>PrintANotebook</b> on a local computer.
 You can also view the YouTube version of the instructions at the following link: https://www.youtube.com/watch?v=ycg2PL3bQQ4&list=PL8fAaOg_mhoGncGBjwn9A740Hh8IppOPH&index=2

-Start by downloading the zipped working folder, by going to the top of this github repo and clicking on the green "Code" button, and then click on the "Download Zip" option.
+Start by downloading the zipped working folder, by going to the top of this GitHub repo and clicking on the green "Code" button, and then click on the "Download Zip" option.
 Extract the zipped folder to your desired location.
 Next, hold the "Shift" key while right-clicking in your working folder, then select "Open PowerShell window here" to access the PowerShell in your working folder and enter the commands described below.

 If your computer is running on Windows 10 or later with a x86_64 architecture, simply include the "PrintANotebook_Win10_x86_64_v1_0.exe" executable file from the "Releases" section in the unzipped working folder and proceed to the "Usage" section.